-We note that reducible Artin groups are not acylindrically hyperbolic, since acylindrically hyperbolic groups cannot be directly decomposed into two infinite subgroups (\cite[Corollary 7.3]{Osin}).
-We also note that Artin groups with infinite centers are not acylindrically hyperbolic, since acylindrically hyperbolic groups do not permit infinite centers (\cite[Corollary 7.3]{Osin}).
-Although Artin groups of spherical type have infinite cyclic center and thus are not acylindrically hyperbolic, the central quotients for irreducible Artin groups of spherical type are acylindrically hyperbolic (see \cite{MR1914565}, \cite{MR2390326}, \cite{MR2367021} for braid groups, and \cite{MR3719080} for the general case).
+It is known that reducible Artin groups are not acylindrically hyperbolic, since acylindrically hyperbolic groups cannot be directly decomposed into two infinite subgroups (\cite[Corollary 7.3]{Osin}).
+We also note that Artin groups with infinite centers are not acylindrically hyperbolic, since acylindrically hyperbolic groups do not admit infinite centers (\cite[Corollary 7.3]{Osin}).
+Although irreducible Artin groups of spherical type have infinite cyclic center (\cite{BS} and \cite{MR422673}) and thus are not acylindrically hyperbolic, their central quotients are acylindrically hyperbolic when the rank is at least $2$ (see \cite{MR1914565}, \cite{MR2390326}, \cite{MR2367021} for braid groups and \cite{MR3719080} for the general case).